Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Relaxed Bell inequality

-In this section, we consider the simplest Bell's scenario, sometimes called the CHSH setting, with binary measurement settings $x,y= 0,1$ and also binary measurement outcomes $a,b = \pm 1$.
-As an experimentally accessible quantity, we consider the {\it CHSH quantity} defined by
+In this section, we examine the simplest Bell scenario, often referred to as the CHSH setting, which involves binary measurement settings $x,y= 0,1$ and binary measurement outcomes $a,b = \pm 1$.
+As an experimentally accessible quantity, we consider the {\it CHSH value} defined by

 where $\langle xy \rangle := \sum_{a,b= \pm 1} a b \ p(a,b| x,y) \ (x,y = 0,1)$ denotes the expectation value of the product of the measurement outcomes, for joint measurement setting $(x,y)$.
-It is well known \cite{ref:CHSH} that for any measurement independent local hidden variable model \eqref{eq:MDLHV}, the CHSH quantity is always bounded from above by $2$, which is known as Bell-CHSH inequality:
+It is well-known \cite{ref:CHSH} that for any measurement independent local hidden variable model \eqref{eq:MDLHV}, the CHSH value is always bounded from above by $2$, that is known as Bell-CHSH inequality:

-It should be emphasized that Bell-CHSH inequalities (the set of $8$ inequalities obtained by taking the absolute value and changing the position of the minus sign in $S$) provide not only a necessary condition but also a sufficient condition that the statistics is explainable by a measurement independent local hidden variable models \cite{ref:Fine}.
+It should be emphasized that Bell-CHSH inequalities (the set of eight inequalities obtained by taking the absolute value and changing the position of the minus sign in \eqref{eq:CHSH}) provide not only a necessary condition but also a sufficient condition for the statistics to be explainable by measurement-independent local hidden variable models \cite{PhysRevLett.48.291}.
 This fact makes Bell-CHSH inequalities of special interest.